emmajanedrews/base-template/_posts/2018-03-19-how-to-qualify-for-a-va-loan.md

 That said, there are two sides to eligibility requirements.
 One is the individual obtaining the loan, and the second is the property itself.

 The property must be VA-approved.
 This is usually not an issue for a single-family residence.
-The appraiser will determine if the property is VA approved.
+The appraiser will determine if the property is VA-approved.
 The VA will not allow you to overpay for a property, so the appraised price does have to line up with the purchase price.

 {% include pullquote.html %}